christosgkoutzis/YouTube-frontpage-clone/README.md

 - <a href="https://github.com/SuperSimpleDev">SuperSimpleDev</a> (Created <a href="https://www.youtube.com/watch?v=G3e-cpL7ofc">this</a> amazing beginner HTML-CSS course that gave me the basic structure and features of the project as well as the knowledge to improve it)

+- <a href="https://www.youtube.com/@imecreative5">ime creative</a> (His YouTube frontpage tutorial helped me in improving the visuals of the video category navbar)

 ## License

 This project is licensed under the MIT license.